-The present document may refer to technical specifications or reports using their 3GPP identities, UMTS identities or GSM identities.
-These should be interpreted as being references to the corresponding ETSI deliverables.
+The present document may refer to technical specifications or reports using their 3GPP identities.
+These shall be interpreted as being references to the corresponding ETSI deliverables.

-The cross reference between GSM, UMTS, 3GPP and ETSI identities can be found under http://webapp.etsi.org/key/queryform.asp.
+The cross reference between 3GPP and ETSI identities can be found under http://webapp.etsi.org/key/queryform.asp.